tommoor/HackerNew/README.md

 Wrench Menu > Tools > Extensions > (Ensure Developer Mode is Checked) > Load Unpacked Extension > Choose Folder

+## Features

+* Improved readability design
+* Quick inline replies
+* Quick profiles with social network info when hovering over usernames
+* Filtering of stories based on terms and phrases
+* Endless scrolling

+## Todo

+* Refactoring
+* Filtering of stories based on domain / username
+* Highlighting of stories based on terms / domain / username
+* Caching of quick profiles

 ## License

 HackerNew is released under the MIT license.
 It is simple and easy to understand and places almost no restrictions on what you can do with it.